cfss-old/win17_hw01/README.md

 * **travel & cross-cultural madness**

 ![](http://i3.kym-cdn.com/photos/images/newsfeed/000/421/536/919.png)
-*In French:  "You look like family."
+*In French:  "You look kind of familiar."
 In Georgian (yes, it's a real language!):  "I think I've seen you somewhere about."*

    ****